 Federal student loans are automatically discharged after the borrower’s death.

 If the student has private student loans, the lenders can use money from the deceased’s estate to pay off the debt.
 Assuming the borrower doesn’t have a large estate, there won’t be much for the lenders to pull from and the loans will be discharged.

 Here’s where it gets tricky: the vast majority of private student loans have been cosigned by a parent, grandparent, or other adult.
 If the borrower dies, the student loan cosigner will still be responsible for paying off the remaining balance.
 Private student loans don’t have the same kind of consumer protection clauses that federal loans have, so while a cosigner may be able to work out a deal with a lender, lenders are under no obligation to reduce the balance or help you make payments.

 The takeaway?
 If you’ve cosigned any of your child’s private student loans, you should get a life insurance policy to cover the balance.

 What kind of life insurance should I get?

-We suggest a term life insurance policy.
+We generally suggest a term life insurance policy.
 Term life insurance policies last for a specific amount of time (referred to as the "term").
-Common terms are ten, twenty, and thirty years long.
+Common terms are 10, 20 and 30 years long.
 This makes a lot of sense for student loans, since the loans are supposed to be paid off within a certain period of time.